 The study will address the following key research questions:

 Eight districts are participating in the study.
-Within each district, a subset of approximately 15 schools were randomly assigned to receive the study's treatment during 2012-2013 and 2013-2014 or to participate only in the district's usual performance evaluation system during the same time period.
+Within each district, a subset of approximately 15 schools were randomly assigned to receive the study's treatment during 2012-2013 and 2013–2014 or to participate only in the district's usual performance evaluation system during the same time period.
 In treatment schools, each year, teachers received four rounds of classroom observations and feedback sessions, based on the Framework for Teaching or the CLASS, depending on district preference.
 Teachers also received value-added scores in math and/or reading, when possible.
 Principals in study schools received feedback on their performance based on the VAL-ED, which was administered twice per study year.
-Data were collected on teacher and principal professional development experiences during 2012-2013 and 2013-2014, as well as their perceptions of the usefulness of performance feedback received.
-Data were also being collected from districts regarding their uses of the principal and teacher performance information received.
-The study will collect student achievement data from district records for 2012-2013 and 2013-2014 and conducted classroom observations in 2013-2014.
-Teacher and principal mobility and retention will be measured through Fall 2014.
+Data were collected on teacher and principal professional development experiences during 2012–2013 and 2013–2014, as well as their perceptions of the usefulness of performance feedback received.
+The study also collected student achievement data from district records for 2012–2013 and 2013–2014 and conducted classroom observations in 2013–2014.
+Teacher and principal mobility and retention were measured through Fall 2014.
 Implementation data collected include measures such as the frequency with which teachers were observed and received feedback, and the percentage of teachers who participated in a 360-degree assessment that is part of the principal performance evaluation system, in each of the two implementation years.
 The study will also look at the characteristics of the observation measures, VAL-ED ratings, and value-added scores, including the extent to which the measures differentiate performance.

 Cost/Duration: $21,523,477 over 6 years (September 2011–September 2017)